-ARTICLE 6: DURATION OF EVENTS AND SCORING
+ARTICLE 6: DURATION OF EVENTS, SCORING AND PRACTICE SESSIONS

-- 6.1.
-At least three scoring sessions must be provided for all championships.
-In all championships, competitors will have the right to fish an equal number of scoring sessions on each type of fishing. - 6.2.
-Each scoring session must comprise at least two hours of fishing.
-If, for reasons beyond the control of the competitor, the scoring session amounts to less than the announced period, the exact start and finish time will be advised to the organisers and they may make an adjustment to the scoring on a pro rata basis. - 6.3.
-The hours for each competition session will be set by the organisers and included in Rules.
-The session start and finish time will be measured using a stop watch where possible. - 6.4.
-Scoring shall be recorded on the appropriate SFFNZ forms provided by the organiser.
-Each fish must be measured on an official SFFNZ measuring tray handed out by the organizers prior to each session starting.
+- 6.1 At least three scoring sessions must be provided for all championships.
+In all championships, competitors will have the right to fish an equal number of scoring sessions on each type of fishing. - 6.2 Each scoring session must comprise at least two hours of fishing. - 6.3 The hours for each competition session will be set by the organisers and included in Rules. - 6.4 Competitors must be allowed not less than 15 minutes of preparation time, upon arrival at his beat for each session to assemble rods, prepare leaders, etc. If, for reasons beyond the control of the competitor, the preparation time amounts to less than 15 minutes, compensatory time must be allowed even if it delays the start of the session for this competitor. - 6.5 Scoring shall be recorded on the appropriate SFFNZ forms provided by the organiser.
+Each fish must be measured on an official SFFNZ measuring tray handed out by the organisers prior to each session starting.
 Each fish shall be signed for by the competitor immediately after it is measured and before fishing can recommence.
-Where a competitor is controlling another competitor they must verify the length of the fish and sign for the fish along with the catching competitor
+Where a competitor is controlling another competitor in a boat session, both must verify the length of the fish and sign for the fish.